Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Blue sky over the Monument Valley in Utah

-If you’re visiting eastern Utah on an ultimate Utah road trip, then a trip to Monument Valley must be arranged.
+If you’re visiting eastern Utah, then a trip to Monument Valley must be arranged.
 Situated on Navajo land 3 hours outside of Moab on the Arizona border, Monument Valley is a heavenly collection of red rock spires, buttes, mesas, and untouched desert landscape.

-A trip to this red island paradise is sure to be your new favorite place to visit in Utah, if not the entire Southwest.
+This red island paradise is sure to rank among your favorite Utah destinations.
 It’s also one of the top places to visit in Arizona.

 Bears Ears National Monument